Invariance principles for random walks in random environment on trees: Examples

 Let $\{(T_n,\phi_n)\}_{n\ge 1}$ be a family of random spatial graph trees, where $T_n$ is generated by a Galton-Watson process with critical offspring distribution $\xi$ conditioned to have total progeny $n$.
 In addition, we demand $\xi$ to have finite variance $\sigma_{\xi}^2<\infty$ and exponential moments, i.e. $\mathbf{E}(e^{\lambda \xi})<\infty$, for some $\lambda>0$.
 Conditional on $T_n$, the increments $(y(e))_{e\in E(T_n)}$ of the spatial element $\phi_n$ are independent and identically distributed as a mean 0 continuous random variable $Y$ with finite variance $\Sigma_Y^2<\infty$ ($\Sigma_Y $ is a positive definite $d\times d$-matrix) that furthermore satisfies the tail condition

 where $d_E$ denotes the usual Euclidean metric on $\mathbb{R}^d$.
+Next, we introduce the contour function of $T_n$.
+The contour function traces the distance to the root of the position of a particle that visits the outline of $T_n$ from left to right at unit speed.

+\begin{definition} [contour function] Let $u_0^n=\rho_n$.
+Given $u_i^n=u$, let $u_{i+1}^n$ to be, if possible, the leftmost descendant that has not been visited yet.
+If no descendant is left unvisited, let $u_{i+1}^n$ be the parent of $u$.
+Then, the contour function of $T_n$ at $i$, is defined as the distance between $\rho_n$ and $u_i^n$:

+where $d_{T_n}$ denotes the shortest path metric.
+To extend $C_n$ to $[0,2n]$ interpolate linearly between integer points. \end{definition}

-Given the other assumptions that we are making, \cite[Theorem 2]{janson2005convergence} ensures that the fourth order polynomial tail decay is necessary to obtain the convergence of the tours of $T_n$, i.e. the joint process $(C_n(i),R_n(i))$ supported on $\{0,...,2 n\}$, such that the contour function $C_n(i)$ traces the distance to the root of the position of a particle that visits the outline of $T_n$ from left to right at unit speed, and the head function $R_n(i):=\phi_n(u_i^n)$, if $u_i^n$ denotes the $i$-th visited vertex in the contour exploration of $T_n$, keeps record of the points of the branching random walk $\phi_n$.
+Given the other assumptions that we are making, \cite[Theorem 2]{janson2005convergence} ensures that the fourth order polynomial tail decay in \eqref{fourthorder} is necessary to obtain the convergence of the tours of $T_n$, i.e. the joint process $(C_n(i),R_n(i))$ supported on $\{0,...,2 n\}$, such that the head function $R_n(i):=\phi_n(u_i^n)$, if $u_i^n$ denotes the $i$-th visited vertex in the contour exploration of $T_n$, keeps record of the points of the branching random walk $\phi_n$.
 Note that, $C_n$ determines the ``shape'' of the tree (the finite ordered tree without edge lengths) and $R_n$, via its increments, all the successive marks $y(e)$ of the crossed edges as abscissa displacements.

 Hence, conditional on $T_n$, if $\rho_n$, $u_1$,...,$u_l$ is an injective path in $T_n$, then the path $\phi_n(\rho_n)$, $\phi_n(u_1)$,...,$\phi_n(u_l)$ can be represented as a tree-indexed random walk in $\mathbb{R}^d$ with $l$ steps, where the index tree is $T_n$ and the increments are independent and identically distributed as $Y$.
 Thus, taking this into account, it is a fact that the random multiset of trajectories in $\mathbb{R}^d$ established by mapping the paths originating from $\rho_n$ of $T_n$ into $\mathbb{R}^d$ via $\phi_n$ constitute a branching random walk.
 Let $\mathcal{G}_n=(V(\mathcal{G}_n),E(\mathcal{G}_n))$ be the graph with vertex set